uptech/DecodableResultReproduceCrapshMacOS/README.md

-# Reproduce crash related to macOS Sonomo (14.0) & using a generic struct with `JSONDecoder`
+# macOS Sonoma (14.0) & generic struct with `JSONDecoder` = crash

+This repository holds a small sample project to reproduce a crash that we were experiencing in our app, [Pullwalla](https://pullwalla.com) after the macOS Sonoma (14.0) upgrade.

+## Background & Details

 We have an application, [Pullwalla](https://pullwalla.com), that has run fine on macOS until the most recent version, macOS Sonoma (14.0).
 Any users that